evanedreo/podcaist/README.md

 This AI-powered SaaS platform offers users a cutting-edge way to create, discover, and enjoy podcasts, featuring advanced functionalities like multi-voice AI text-to-audio conversion, automatic podcast thumbnail generation, and smooth playback.

-For those getting started or encountering any issues, our active Discord community with over **34k+** members is available for support and assistance.

 ## ⚙️ Technology Stack